Climate

 2025

-Become carbon neutral in our own operations (Scope 1 and 2).
+Become carbon neutral in our own operations (Scopes 1 and 2)¹

 2030

-Achieve carbon neutrality across our supply chain (Scope 1, 2 and 3)
+Become carbon neutral across our value chain (Scopes 1, 2 and 3)

 Our first priority is to reduce our demand for energy, and we have a longstanding, comprehensive energy and climate program, which aims to improve energy efficiency for all industrial and commercial operations.
 This program helps ensure that all major sites are routinely assessed, and investments in energy efficiency are prioritized based on forecast energy savings.

 Novartis has set an internal carbon price of USD 100 per ton (t) of carbon dioxide equivalents (CO2e).
 This is used to determine the financial impact of climate emissions from significant investments.
-Building a carbon price into investment decisions is important because it helps us ensure that projects are selected which have the lowest overall climate impact, and it is more effective to build in energy efficiency from the beginning than to redesign an existing system.
+Building a carbon price into investment decisions is important because it helps us to take potential impacts on climate into account, and it is more effective to build in energy efficiency from the beginning than to redesign an existing system.

-We are also making investments to decarbonise the energy we need by using renewable energy sources where available and feasible.
+We are also making investments to decarbonize the energy we need by using renewable energy sources where available and feasible.

 In addition, we have started to assess how climate change will affect facilities and are taking actions to improve our climate resilience and make our facilities less susceptible to extreme weather events.